LabSound/LabSound/README.md

 LabSound includes an HRTF implementation.
 This creates an additional dependency on a folder of impulse wav files when a `PannerNode` is configured to use `PanningMode::HRTF`.
 The constructor of `PannerNode` will take an additional path to the sample directory relative to the current working directory, and without a trailing slash.

+# WebAudio Compatibility
+The W3C WebAudio specification is listed [at this URL](http://www.w3.org/TR/webaudio/).
+While LabSound is derived from one of the original WebAudio implementations, it does not aim to maintain full API compatibility with the spec.
+In many cases, LabSound has deliberately deviated from the spec for performance or usability reasons.
+This is expected to continue into the future as new functionality is added to the engine.

 # License

 LabSound is released under the simplified BSD 2 clause license.
 All LabSound dependencies are under similar permissive licenses.
 Further details are located in the `LICENSE` and `COPYING` files.